 For this is what the whole story is about.
 From Genesis to Revelation, the theme is the astonishing love of God.
 The love of the Father for his Incarnate Word: “This is my Son, my Beloved” (Mark 9:7).
 The love of the Father who sacrifices that beloved Son for us (John 3:16).
 The love of the Son who leaves behind the glory of heaven and the brilliant cloud of Mt.
 Tabor for the agony of Calvary.

 Though it is we who owe everything to God, it is He who sacrifices everything for us.
 Our love for Him can only be a faint echo of His generous and unstoppable love for us.
 “Is it possible that he who did not spare his own Son but handed him over for the sake of us all will not grant us all things besides?”
 (Romans 8:32).

-This was originally published in Our Sunday Visitor as a reflection upon the readings for the 2nd Sunday in Lent, liturgical cycle B (Genesis 22:1-18; Psalm 116; Romans 8:31b-34; Mark 9:2-10).
-It is reproduced here with the permission of the author.
+This post on Abraham, the sacrifice of Isaac, Moriah and the Transfiguration teaches us the meaning of Lenten Sacrifice.
+It is offered as a reflection on the readings for the Secon (2nd) Sunday in Lent, liturgical cycle B (Genesis 22:1-18; Psalm 116; Romans 8:31b-34; Mark 9:2-10).